Matthias-Fauconneau/static-http-cache/README.md

     or Cache-Control.
   - Support "freshness", so we can sometimes answer from the cache without having to talk to the remote server at all.
+  - Add support for limiting cache size, so we automatically remove old data if the cache gets too big.